 The groundplane split is expected to reduce EMI associated with I/O lines being driven against the chassis by placing a large series impedance in the path of the noise current.
 However, placing a split in the PCB forces the noise currents to take a longer conducted path, and not necessarily a high-impedance displacement current path.
-Figure 2 shows how a noise current may return to its source along the inside of the chassis.
+Figure 3 shows how a noise current may return to its source along the inside of the chassis.
 The longer current path is a loop and can be modeled as an inductor at low frequencies, and the groundplane split can be modeled as a capacitor.
-The groundplane split at low frequencies may not appreciably reduce the level of the noise current, because the alternate current path below the PCB is not high impedance.
-Furthermore, if the EMI antenna resonance frequency is defined as the frequency at which the antenna reactance is zero, the introduction of the groundplane split may simply shift the resonance frequency, and not necessarily reduce the level of radiation.
+Figure 4 shows the low-frequency lumped element model for the noise circuit.
+L{loop} is the lumped element model for the noise current path below the PCB in Figure 3.
+The EMI antenna, consisting of the I/O line being driven against the chassis, is shown as a simple lumped element model with an antenna resistance that varies with frequency.
+This model should be adequate below the fullwave antenna resonance.
+The groundplane split at low frequencies should not appreciably reduce the level of the noise current, because the alternate current path is a relatively low impedance.
+Furthermore, if the EMI antenna resonance frequency is defined as the frequency at which the antenna reactance is zero, the introduction of the groundplane split will simply shift the resonance frequency, and not necessarily reduce the level of radiation.
 The radiated levels could be reduced if the resonance frequency were shifted to a frequency where the radiation resistance was significantly higher than without the split.
-However, this is not a dependable design approach because cable lengths may not be standard, and the end-user may wish to change the cable.
+However, this is not a dependable design parameter because cable lengths may be standard, and the end-user may wish to change the cable.
 The split groundplane design will provide a high series impedance over a narrow bandwidth around the parallel resonance between L{loop} and C{split} .
 Beyond this resonance, the parallel circuit looks capacitive and begins to short.
+Fortunately, filtering capacitors may be used to shunt noise currents back to the internal reference structures.
+Therefore, the behavior of the parallel circuit may be ignored below the series resonance of the filtering capacitors.